Tamoghna-Saha/python_tutorials_notebook/README.md

 # Contents

-In this series, I have covered the conceptual understanding of Python by dividing it into 3 stages, the loop holes that you need to watch out, and assignments to get your hands dirty.

-The contents covered in each of these Python Notebooks are as follows:

 __NOTE__: Over the course of time, I will keep on adding more contents in this repo.

+## Python

+I will be covering the conceptual understanding of Python by dividing it into 3 stages.
+The contents are as follows:

-## Beginner
+### Beginner

 * What is Python, Why do we need it, Applications
 * Numerical and Boolean Operations